 You look at where you’re going and where you are and it never makes sense, but then you look back at where you’ve been and a pattern seems to emerge.

-I traveled for 15 days, 250 kilometers a day, through six European Countries.
+I have traveled for 15 days, 250 kilometers a day, through six European Countries.
 Robert M. Pirsig and Phaedrus were with me all this time.

 His life, yours, mine: It is a journey that will perhaps make sense only at the very end.